Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Many Coros features come with a catch.
 The box is ticked, but the details behind the feature are sparse.

-Yes, there are maps, but they aren’t intelligent and don’t have street names, and you must manually download them.
+Yes, there are maps, but the underlying map view still does not show street names, and you must download them manually.
 Yes, there are structured workouts, but not from external sources.
 Yes, there is ClimbPro, but not in freeride like some competitions.
 And so the list goes on.
-To be fair to Coros, Dura’s level of features is all most cyclists need.
+To be fair to Coros, Dura’s feature set is all some cyclists need.
 Still, other cyclists looking for a rich range of features similar to Garmin or a well-integrated ecosystem like Wahoo might expect more from the specs than they get – smoke and mirrors.

 I get it